Learn how to make beads on your own

 Hardness of beading wire

-A wire can differ also by it’s hardness.
-Sterling silver can be available in two main categories; these are half-hard and dead-soft.
+One characteristic of wire is its hardness.
+For example, sterling silver is typically available in two main categories – half-hard and dead-soft.
 Dead-soft wire is used when you want to bend it with your fingers.
 Half-hard holds its shape better as it is a slightly stiffer wire.
 You will find that beading wire will harden as it is manipulated but you also have the option of hammering a piece, which will flatten the shape, if you want a more rigid piece.

 The thickness or diameter of the wire is measured by the gauge.
 Between 12 and 28 are the most common sizes used for wire and bead jewelry making.
 The lower the gauge number is the bigger the thickness of the wire will be.